Discover our herbarium

 Rosemary is a shrub that likes to grow on arid and rocky soils.
 Abundant in the wild all around the Mediterranean, this plant can reach up to 1.50 or 2m in height in crops and is easily recognizable thanks to its long evergreen leaves with slightly rolled edges, dark green on the top and whitish on the bottom.
 It is often cultivated as a condiment plant or to form hedges.

 Its woody stems are densely covered with linear and tough, opposite leaves, quite similar to coniferous needles.

 Its first flowers, ranging from pale blue to purple, can be seen as early as February, in particularly mild climates.
 They colour the crops until April-May and are in the form of bunches, similar to ears of corn.

 You will certainly come across this beautiful aromatic plant, with its very camphorated flavour, after a visit to the maquis, rockeries or garrigues.
 It is said that its smell also reminds us of incense.

 USES OF ROSEMARY

-More surprisingly, you can also find Rosemary wine!
+More surprisingly than phytotherapy, you can also find Rosemary wine!
 It is obtained by maceration for several days.
-We recommend drinking 2 to 3 small glasses of Rosemary wine per day.
-This would help to fight against skin ailments, blockages, swelling, sprains and even tiredness.
-Rosemary wine can also be applied locally to the skin: it is recommended to soak a compress of Rosemary wine and apply it to the affected part of the body.
+People recommend drinking 2 to 3 small glasses of Rosemary wine per day.
+This would allow the user to benefit from its vertues, according to some people.

 It should not be forgotten that Rosemary is also an ingredient commonly used in cooking.
 Its leaves and fresh or dried flowers bring original and pronounced flavours to meats, cereals, vegetables, desserts, etc.